falleretic/Aspose.Words-for-.NET/Examples/ApiExamples/README.md

 ## Aspose.Words for .NET API Examples

-This repository contains C# and Xamarin examples/tests projects for [Aspose.Words for .NET API](https://apireference.aspose.com/words/net) which will help you learn Aspose.Words for .NET and write your own applications.
+This repository contains C# and Xamarin examples/tests for [Aspose.Words for .NET API](https://apireference.aspose.com/words/net) which will help you learn Aspose.Words for .NET and write your own applications.

 <p align="center">